Chunderwave/In-App-Purchases-Scraper/README.md

 # In-App-Purchases-Scraper
-This script scrapes apps on Apple AppStore using the list of urls provided in urls.csv.
+This script scrapes apps on Apple AppStore.
+You may provide a list of urls stored in csv file and input the file path to script function in script.py.
 It scrapes only apps supporting English.
-If an app has In-App Purchases data, its information will be stored at its own row in the InAppPurchases.csv.
+If an app has In-App Purchases data, its information will be stored at its own row in the output file.

-InAppPurchases.csv contains app name, app url, and the In-App Purchases data.
+The urls must be under a column named ***'url'*** in the input file.

+The default output file path is "InAppPurchases.csv" contains 'Job_ID', 'App Name','App URL','IAP Data' columns.
+You can also modify the file by type a 2nd argument in script().

+**Setting up environment to run the scraper***
 Create your virtual environment with: python -m venv venv
 (venv is the name of your virtual environment, you can modify the last argument to make your own name)